Entropy production of active particles in underdamped regime: Introduction

-With inertia taken into account, in the regime $\tau \lesssim \tau_r$, a particle velocity fails to adjust itself to a rapidly changing force direction.
-As a result, an actual velocity of a particle is reduced, and in the limit $\tau\to 0$ it goes to zero.
-Once velocity (due to active motion) is suppressed, the entropy production rate goes to zero, identifying the limit $\tau\to 0$ as equilibrium.
+With inertia taken into account, in the regime $\tau \lesssim \tau_r$ a swimming velocity fails to adjust itself to a rapidly changing force direction.
+As a result, the magnitude of a swimming velocity is reduced, and in the limit $\tau\to 0$ it altogether vanishes.
+And once a velocity (due to active motion) is suppressed, the entropy production rate goes to zero, identifying the limit $\tau\to 0$ as equilibrium.

 In addition to the above motivation, the current study is relevant to a growing interest in active particle models with inertia \cite{Lowen19,Sandoval20,Lowen22}.
 Such models are more representative of particles embedded in low-density environment such as gas.
 Examples include mesoscopic dust particles in plasmas \cite{Morfill09}, granulars on a vibrating plate \cite{Weber13}, or insect flight at water interfaces \cite{Kim16}.